 Is this drill for me?
-This drill addresses various parts of your freestyle stroke including the catch, high elbow position and finish for the underwater part of stroke.
+This drill addresses various parts of your freestyle stroke including the catch, high elbow position and finish for the underwater part of the stroke.

 Technique: Essentially, this drill is just like doing your normal freestyle - but your arms remain underwater for the entire stroke.
 Kick enough to maintain your balance and extend your arm into the catch position.
 Pull through with a high elbow, accelerating to the finish, but do not recover like you normally would.
 Instead bring your arm back to the front of the stroke under the water, while the other arm engages in the catch, pull and finish.

 Tip: Fins can be worn or a pull buoy used– these are especially useful at first.